What is the law on drug driving in the UK?

 - No previous convictions

-- Any mental disorder
+- Any mental health conditions

-Driving defences for drug driving
+What are defences for drug driving?

 - Possession of the drug immediately prior to taking it was not illegal under the Misuse of Drugs Act 1971